Sean Kenney: Art with LEGO bricks

 Details

-The model isn't a "copy" of any particular place, or of any specific buildings; rather, it imitates the feel of the atmosphere, the clutter, and the bustle of this bohemian part of Manhattan.
+The model doesn't attempt to replicate any particular place or any specific buildings; The goal was to imitate the feel of the atmosphere, the clutter, and the bustle of this bohemian part of Manhattan.

 Street life